db-set

 First

-equals to A
+name equals to A (surrounded by spaces).Second

-equals to just A
+name equals to just A.

 <e:db-set table="ANDROIDS_TABLE" cols="id=1..10, name, weight">